When should I keep my child at home?

 Because there is no specific antiviral treatment for people with EV-D68 infection, testing a patient for EV-D68 will not affect their doctor’s medical management of their symptoms.

 Infants, children, and adolescents are most likely to become infected with enterovirus.
-Children with asthma seem to have a higher risk for severe illness from EV-D68.
+Children with asthma seem to have a higher risk of severe illness from EV-D68.

 Anyone with respiratory illness should seek medical attention if they are having difficulty breathing, or if their symptoms are getting worse.